handraleaditya/Hero-of-BASF/README.txt

 Have fun!

-This code is open sourced , use it commercially but you cant make any profit out of it!!
+This code is open sourced , use it commercially and make all the money you want ;)